CharlieHesuda/XAML-/Fonts.md

 ```

 ## Include font files (v3.0.0 and later)
-If you would prefer to have the Roboto font files included in your project rather than just as an embedded resources inside of the material design library you can add a new property to your project.
+If you would prefer to have the Roboto font files included in your project rather than just as embedded resources inside of the material design library you can add a new property to your project.

-First edit your csproj file and add place the following ***inside*** of the `<Project>` element.
+First edit your csproj file and add the following ***inside*** of the `<Project>` element.
 ```xml
 <PropertyGroup>
   <IncludeMaterialDesignFont>True</IncludeMaterialDesignFont>